VIRGINIA

 Maximum Displacement: not known

-Construction Material: Wood.
+Construction Material: Wood

-Rig Type: Main topsail schooner with jumbo jib.
+Rig Type: Main topsail schooner with jumbo jib

 Sail area: unknown

-Crew Size: about 10 Passenger
+Crew Size: about 10 passengers

-Capacity: none Propulsion Plant:
+Capacity: none

-Sail only Horsepower: N/A
+Horsepower: N/A

 Cruising Speed: about 6 knots